Anh3434/Shop-app/README.md

 - Search products by categories

 ## Installation
-- Use SQL script in sql-script folder to create database
+- Use the database.sql file to create the database
 - Config database credential in application.yml